zacanger/niddesa/text/generated-translations/mahaniddesa/02-sinhala-google.md

-Wisdom in Mass, Wisdom in Relics, Wisdom in Institutions, Antiquity Wisdom in Samutpadaya, Wisdom in Sathi Patthana, Samdayak in Pradhana Wisdom, Wisdom in the Foot, Wisdom in the Senses, Wisdom in the Bodhisattvas Wise, Wise in Ways, Wise in Fruits, Wise in Nirvana The wise men said, People's lives are short.
+Wisdom in Mass, Wisdom in Relics, Wisdom in Institutions, Antiquity Wisdom in Samutpadaya, Wisdom in Sathi Patthana, Samdayak in Pradhana Wisdom, Wisdom in the Foot, Wisdom in the Senses, Wisdom in the Bodhisattvas Wise, Wise in Ways, Wise in Fruits, Wise in Nibbana The wise men said, People's lives are short.
 Life is short.
 A little.
 A little A time.
 Not far off.
 Life is not permanent.
 He said.
 Even if you say so.
 Even if he speaks like this.
 Thus stated and thus practiced.